mirage/ptt/README.md

 `ptt` is not yet stable or reliable but we currently try to deploy/use it and improve it.
 Don't use it!

+## Credits

+`ptt` has received funding from the Next Generation Internet Initiative (NGI) within the framework of the DAPSI Project.